chipsalliance/firrtl-spec/spec.md

 Constant typed values have no particular meta-programming capability.
 It is, for example, expected that a module with a constant input port be fully compilable to non-parameterized Verilog.

-## Passive Types

-Stateful elements, such as registers and memories, may contain data of aggregate types.
-Registers with bundle types are especially common.
-However, when using bundle types in stateful elements, the notion of `flip` does not make sense.
-There is no directionality to the data inside a register; the data just *is*.

-A passive type is a type which does not make use of `flip`.
-More precisely, a passive type is defined recursively:

-- All ground types are passive.
-- All probe types are passive.
-- All property types are passive.
-- A vector type is passive if and only if the element type is passive.
-- A bundle type is passive if and only if it contains no field which is marked `flip` and the type of each field is passive.
-- An enum type is passive if and only if the type of each of its variants is passive.

-Registers and memories may only be parametrized over passive types.

 ## Type Alias

 A type alias is a mechanism to assign names to existing FIRRTL types.